 When stages one and two have been familiarised (i.e. when a level of public knowledge and ideological belief in them has been augmented), a third step could then be applied.
 Concretely, the application of these new strategies would be tested within art institutions, by proposing to modify their internal working structure and strategies.
 The art institution(s) would work according to these modified strategies, supported by employees’ internalisation and appropriation of these ideologies.

-Red Discussion is part of Subversion to Red project.
-Red discussion is conceived as a discussion between relevant thinkers and theorists who are invited to analyse and critique various concepts within socialist / Marxist theory.
+Red Discussion 1 is part of Subversion to Red project.
+Red discussion is conceived as a discussion between relevant thinkers and theorists who are invited to analyse and critique various concepts of Marxist theory and left thought.
 The aim is to deconstruct former models (those no longer relevant to current social and political structures) and to propose aspects within them that may still be applicable today.

 During the event, various ideas and key words have been written onto a pentagonal table, which served as the platform to build up and define a set of key concepts and ideals that could be used as a guide for redefining the contemporary society.